Best Places to Work: 2015 (#9)

 - the people... that's what i'll miss the most!

 - 2016 was a tough year, but they've bounced back stronger than ever and are on the verge of making some great waves across the IT space.

 Advice to Management

-I applied online.
+I applied through college or university.
 The process took 1 day.
-I interviewed at Spiceworks (Austin, TX).
+I interviewed at Spiceworks (Austin, TX) in October 2017.